mateusoliveiradev1/Liiiraa-booster/README.en.md

 The `pynvml` package is optional and enables GPU metrics collection if an NVIDIA card is present.

 These scripts are called by Electron through the `run-script` IPC channel.
+Both `cpu-amd.ps1` and `cpu-intel.ps1` accept a `-Restore` flag to revert their registry and power plan tweaks.